List of awards and nominations received by Neighbours

 Neighbours is an Australian television soap opera that has aired since 18 March 1985.
 The series, its writers and directors have been nominated for a variety of different accolades, including 83 Logie Awards, 35 AWGIE Awards, over 200 Inside Soap Awards, 11 All About Soap Awards and 15 National Television Awards.
 The series has won 31 Logie Awards, making it the second most successful recipient behind fellow soap opera Home and Away.

 Neighbours has an ensemble cast and several of its actors have received acting award nominations.
-Kylie Minogue has won four Logie Awards, while Ryan Moloney has won three Inside Soap Awards.
+Kylie Minogue has won four Logie Awards, while Ryan Moloney has won five Inside Soap Awards.
 Brooke Satchwell won a People's Choice Award in 1999 and Daniel O'Connor and Natalie Blair won King & Queen Of Teen at the 2007 Dolly Teen Choice Awards.
 Jackie Woodburne has been nominated for 25 awards, the most of any cast member.
-Neighbours has been nominated for over 500 awards and has won over 80.
+Neighbours has been nominated for over 640 awards and has won over 100.